arahm071/Melbourne-Modeling-Journey/README.md

 * **Data Scraping:**  To gain greater control over data quality and reduce reliance on external sources.
 * **Machine Learning:** To broaden my analytical toolkit and effectively address diverse datasets and modelling challenges.

-**Overall, this project was a transformative learning experience.
-It highlighted the practical complexities of data analysis and inspired a continued quest for knowledge and skill development in this field.**